 I don’t want to go too far into the weeds here, as I don’t want to get snagged on anything, but when fly fishing with a rod and reel, there are typically four different types of line used in a given setup.

 To start, there’s the backing, a simple line tied directly to the reel’s spool.
 Essentially, it just adds extra length to your line in case a big or sporty fish makes a run for it.
-I’ve never had a fish take me in to my backing… but I wish I’d have!
+I’ve rarely had a fish take me into my backing — but what a blast when it does!

-Next up is the fly line, which seemingly comes in as many varieties as fly rods themselves.
-As with rod and reels, you’ll want to match up the “weight” of the fly line with your reel.
+Next is the fly line, which seemingly comes in as many varieties as fly rods.
+As with rods and reels, you’ll want to match the weight of the fly line with your reel.
 The fly line has the heft that allows you to cast your fly.
-As with choosing a first rod, I’d highly recommend having a local fly fisher or your local fly shop make a recommendation here.
-Whether it’s by purchasing a combo/kit or getting help from a friend or a shop, I’d recommend initially having your reel and line assembled for you up to at least this point.
+Aside from choosing the fly line’s weight, there are options for how the fly line will act in the water column, such as a floating line, a sink tip, or an intermediate sink tip, which sinks at a more moderate pace.
+As with choosing a first rod, I’d highly recommend having a local fly fisher or your local fly shop make a recommendation here, but don’t be surprised if it’s a 5-weight floating line.
+Whether by purchasing a combo/kit or getting help from a friend or a shop, I’d recommend initially having your reel and line assembled for you up to at least this point.

-Then, there’s the leader, a thinner, approximately 10′ length (with plenty of variation) of tapered line (i.e., they get thinner as you move from the fly line to the tippet, described below) that resembles what folks think of as fishing line.
+Then, there’s the leader, a thinner, approximately 6- to 10-foot length (although they can get much longer) of tapered line (i.e., they get thinner as you move from the fly line to the tippet, described below) that resembles what folks think of as fishing line.
 Once again, you’ll often pair the “weight” of the leader with that of the reel, but that’s not always the case.

 Tenkara Rod: A Simple Alternative

-The vast majority of fly fishing in the West is done with a fly rod and reel.
-However, the Japanese style of “tenkara” fishing eliminates the reel entirely with a fixed line tied directly to the end of the rod.
+Most fly fishing in the American West is done with a fly rod and reel.
+However, the Japanese style of tenkara fishing eliminates the reel entirely with a fixed line tied directly to the end of the rod.
 These days, many of these rods are telescoping, meaning these multi-section rods can collapse into themselves and, then, extend for use.

-I think that tenkara is amazing as a way to start dabbling with fly fishing, as it greatly simplifies the fly-fishing process.
-Also, I think tenkara is great style for trail running as some rods collapse into very short lengths, they’re much quicker to deploy (especially for a novice), and they eliminate the weight and bulk of a reel.
+Tenkara is an amazing way to start dabbling with fly fishing, as it greatly simplifies the process.
+Also, tenkara is a great style for running, as some rods collapse into very short lengths, they’re much quicker to deploy (especially for a novice), and they eliminate the weight and bulk of a reel.

 The one universal metric for tenkara rods is rod length.
-Generally, I’ve heard to fish the longest tenkara rod that conditions (often the tree canopy and shrub coverage) will allow.
-Until recently, I had only one make of tenkara rod–one of moderate extended length (10′ 10″), but highly compact (only 15 inches) when collapsed, that I used for all sorts of fly fishing.
+Generally, I’ve heard that one should fish the longest tenkara rod that conditions (often the tree canopy and shrub coverage) will allow.
+For many years, I had only one make of tenkara rod — one of moderate extended length (10 feet, 10 inches), but highly compact (only 15 inches) when collapsed, that I used for all sorts of fly fishing.

-Unlike the four lines used in a Western fly-fishing setup, a tenkara setup has only two, the fly line (often 12 to 15 feet) and tippet (often 3 to 6 feet).
-As such, a complete novice can initially assemble a full tenkara setup for the first time in just a couple minutes.
+Unlike the four lines used in a Western fly-fishing setup, a tenkara setup has only two: the fly line (often 10 to 15 feet) and tippet (often 3 to 6 feet).
+As such, a complete novice can assemble a full tenkara setup for the first time in just a few minutes.

-[Author’s Note: If you’re interested in trying out tenkara, Tenkara USA is offering all iRunFar readers a one-time 15% discount good until November 9.
-Just click through this link or use the code “irunfar” at checkout!]
+[Author’s Note: If you’re interested in trying out tenkara, Tenkara USA is offering all iRunFar readers a one-time 15% discount, which is good until the end of June 2025.
+Click this link and use the code “IRUNFAR15” at checkout!]

 Flies